MinistrySafe/api-documentation/source/index.html.md

   ]
 ```

-Retrieves a list of users.
+Retrieves a list of Users.
 Users will be returned up to 100 at a time.
-This endpoint supports paging.
-The default page is 1.
-To retrieve the next hundred users, change the `page` param to 2, 3, 4 etc.
+This endpoint supports paging, and the default page is 1.
+To retrieve the next hundred Users, change the page param to 2, 3, 4 etc.

 ### HTTP Request